 The following I’ve written in blank verse, iambic pentameter.
 I entered poem in a contest but won nothing so now allowed to publish it.
 My inspiration for the poem: Richard, after lying beneath an old car parking lot in England for 500 years, is discovered by an archaeological dig.
 I become fascinated with the ‘politics’ involved and outrageous funeral service afforded Richard despite his ugly history as a ruler!
 The English love their Monarchy, good or bad and especially the ceremony, pomp and circumstance.
 Richard Third was ambitious and ruthless.
 His two, young nephews, age 12 and 14, were in line for the throne.
 They were murdered, their bones buried between the walls of the Tower and not discovered for many years.
 They were later buried in Westminster Abbey.
 Richard is newly entombed in Leicester Cathedral and what a show that was!
 You can watch it online.

-their analytic brushes set aside,
+their analytic brushes set aside

-now eagerly await with brimming pride
+now eagerly proclaim with brimming pride

 the brave results of Leicester’s latest dig: